Nelson railway proposals: Nelson–Blenheim Line

 Work had included reclamation for the new Nelson railway station and yards, and an embankment across mudflats to the main road was under construction.
 The Railways Department had already determined that the line would initially be uneconomic, but later the operating costs would be covered by revenue from timber traffic alone, without counting all the other industrial freight that could also be expected.

 In the 1960 general election campaign, the National Party had a policy of stopping the line.
-When they won the election, Keith Holyoake, the new Prime Minister, announced on 14 December 1960 that all work was to stop forthwith and that the authorisation legislation would be repealed in the first session of parliament.
+When they won the election, Keith Holyoake, the new prime minister, announced on 14 December 1960 that all work was to stop forthwith and that the authorisation legislation would be repealed in the first session of parliament.
 The Act was repealed in 1961.
 The plaque remained for many years in an open field outside the city but is now located at the Grove railway station in Founders Park.

 See the Nelson - Blenheim notional railway for details of the subsidy scheme that existed for passengers and freight between Nelson and Blenheim for 22 years between 1957 and 1979.

 Today

-The Nelson line is still remarkably visible and can be traced for almost every kilometre of its length.
+The Nelson line is still visible and can be traced for almost every kilometre of its length.

 The only sign of rail activity in Nelson is a short heritage operation run by the Nelson Railway Society from Founders Historic Park using their own line between Wakefield Quay Station and Grove Station.
 The society has proposed future extensions of their line, possibly into or near the city centre.
 The old Nelson station yards are now completely built over.

-Nelson remains as one of three major urban areas in New Zealand without a rail connection - the others being Queenstown and Taupo.
+Nelson remains as one of three major urban areas in New Zealand without a rail connection, the others being Queenstown and Taupō.